aayux/generative-networks/README.md

-# Attentive Reader
-PyTorch implementation of *[Teaching Machines to Read and Comprehend](http://papers.nips.cc/paper/5945-teaching-machines-to-read-and-comprehend.pdf)* by Hermann et al. of DeepMind.
+# Generative Networks in PyTorch

 This project is a work in progress.